 You will also learn to retrieve data from external sources and how to make interactive charts that demonstrate said data.
-You will then build your second milestone project.
+You will then build your next portfolio project.

 In this module, you will build upon Python Fundamentals to learn how to solve complex problems using Python.
 The Flask Framework also comes into play during this module and helps to create the back end section of your web application.

 In this module on Data Centric Development, you will be taught how to add a database to your back-end.
 You will then build your next portfolio project to help share information between users on different computers.

 In this module, you will take all previous learning, combine them, and build much bigger and more structured full-stack web applications.

 You’ll learn how to implement payments on your webpage, and you will create your final portfolio project that will encompass everything you have learned so far.

 It’s totally free, and you can learn about the benefits of taking it from our 5 Day Coding Challenge Blog.